 Pacifiers can be used to teach the baby how to use the posterior part of the tongue for suction.
 We recommend using the Mam orthodontic (not the sensitive skin) pacifier 3 times a day for at least 5 minutes.
 We recommend not using the soothie/hospital or Nuk pacifiers for these exercises.

-If your baby has a high arched or bubble palate, use your fingers to gently pull the palate apart for 5 pulls 3 times per day.
+If your baby has a high arched or bubble palate, use your fingers as hooks on either side of the gums to gently pull the palate apart towards the ears for 5 pulls or 5 seconds 3 times per day.

 If your baby tends to bite or chomp when approached by anything, we would like to break this habit.
 Using a gentle, tickling motion to rub the upper and lower gums from the far left side around to the right then back to the left 5 times, 3 or more times per day is recommended.
 Look to see that your baby's tongue follows your finger.
 This is good retraining for the tongue coordination also.
 You may use breastmilk or coconut oil on your finger if you like.

 If you are using a bottle to feed your baby, we recommend using The First Years Breastflow bottle as a first choice or the Lansinol mOmma bottle with the NaturalWave nipple as a second choice.
 Make sure to use paced bottle feeding so your baby does not get used to a faster flow of the bottle.

 Follow this link to further understand Paced Bottle Feeding for a Breastfed Baby: How to bottle feed the breastfed baby

 We recommend you do what works best for your child’s routine.